rouhinmitra/rouhinmitra.github.io/_pages/about.md

   - /about.html
 ---

 My name is Rouhin Mitra and I'm a PhD student at the University of California, Los Angeles.
 I'm a member of the [hydrology](https://www.cee.ucla.edu/hydro/) lab.
 My research interests lie in the intersection of climate and agriculture where I study the land-atmosphere interactions to quantify agricultural water use and demand.
-I'm advised by Mekonnen Gebremichael[https://samueli.ucla.edu/people/mekonnen-gebremichael/].
+I'm advised by [Mekonnen Gebremichael](https://samueli.ucla.edu/people/mekonnen-gebremichael/).
 I'm also a GeoField Fellow at [AIDDATA](https://www.geofield.org/).
 To know more about my work, check out my talks and publications.

 Skills
 ======